Why use brick or stone?

 of the imposed loads.

-Masonry provides the best fire resistance of any building material because it cannot burn, melt or bend.
+Masonry provides the best fire resistance of any building material because it cannot burn, melt or bend in temperatures residing under 4,000 degrees Fahrenheit.
 This fact is acknowledged by insurance companies and is reflected in the premiums for insurance on homes, buildings and their contents.
 The use of fire resistive building materials throughout provides maximum security for future business performance.
 Many businesses cannot survive the devastation of a fire and the interruption to their normal flow of goods and services.

 What began as a building essential in the Near East and India more than